Visit Apalachicola, Port St. Joe, St. George Island, Carrabelle and Eastpoint

 East of Eastpoint, the tiny town of Carrabelle offers some of the best charter fishing around.
 It also has antique shops, art galleries and claims the smallest police station in the world, a phone booth.
 Here's another good place to get your fill of fresh Apalachicola oysters at casual fish houses along the waterfront.

-Whereas Apalachicola's world may be the oyster, in nearby Port St. Joe the crustacean of renown is the bay scallop, harvested recreationally during the summer months.
+In nearby Port St. Joe the crustacean of renown is the bay scallop, harvested recreationally during the summer months.
 Charters take watersports enthusiasts on scalloping expeditions and also snorkeling and diving to local wrecks and ledges.
 Port St. Joe is the site of Florida's first Constitution Convention where both the drafting and the signing of Florida’s Constitution took place.
 A monument and museum now sits on the historical site remembering the erstwhile town of St. Joseph.

-For sun time, head to Mexico Beach, one of Florida's least developed beach towns with a mañana sort of personality that earns it its name.
 The area's other beaches hide well away from crowds and traffic on a thin peninsula of sand known as St. Joseph's Peninsula and Cape San Blas.